Felicity Huffman Arrives At Court For College Admissions Scandal Hearing Without Husband William H. Macy

 Oddly enough, Huffman’s longtime husband, fellow actor William H. Macy, 69, was nowhere to be found.
 This lends some credence to reports that the two were having marital troubles following Huffman’s indictment and arrest.
 While Macy did not accompany his wife to her most recent hearing, he was seen at a Los Angeles court last month, supporting his wife as she faced the charges levied against her.

 For those who are unfamiliar with the story, Felicity Huffman has been accused of paying $15,000 to ensure that her daughter would get into the colleges of her choice.
 Prosecutors claim that Huffman’s recent donation to the Key Worldwide Foundation was, in fact, a bribe, used to pay off a woman who pretended to be Huffman’s daughter while taking the SAT.
 As a result of their actions, Huffman’s daughter received a much higher score on the SAT, compared to how she performed on the PSAT.
 Felicity was arrested on March 12 and was charged with honest services fraud and with conspiracy to commit mail fraud.
-A day later federal agents seized her passport, and she was subsequently released on $250,000 bail.
+A day later, federal agents seized her passport, and she was subsequently released on $250,000 bail.

 Felicity Huffman arrives at court without husband William H. Macy https://t.co/0UXGV87tMc pic.twitter.com/eExVs3zAhZ